-Examples are: if you have deep religious convictions against divorce; if you are unable to obtain health care insurance coverage without your spouse because of a serious medical condition; if you are living inside or outside the country and your immigration status might be put in jeopardy; or if you truly believe that reconciliation is possibility.
+Examples are: if you have deep religious convictions against divorce; if you are unable to obtain health care insurance coverage without your spouse because of a serious medical condition; if you are living inside or outside the country and your immigration status might be put in jeopardy; or if you truly believe that reconciliation is a possibility.
 In all these cases, except reconciliation, a legal separation might be a better solution than divorce.
 But, in most circumstances, the best plan will be to accept reality and start making plans to protect yourself and your interests.
-Again, that means emotionally, legally and financially.
+Again, that means emotionally, legally, and financially.

-Approach the divorce from a business-like perspective.
+Approach the unwanted divorce from a business-like perspective.

 Immediately hire a skilled attorney to represent your interests and actually heed their advice.
-Having someone you know has your back will let you relax a bit about technicalities and allow you to come to grip with the inevitable changes coming your way.
+Having someone you know has your back will let you relax a bit about technicalities and allow you to come to grips with the inevitable changes coming your way.
 Attorneys are in a much better position to negotiate on your behalf because they are not carrying the emotional baggage you are and they can more easily identify schemes that may be intended to take advantage of you.